-Local Enterprise Partnerships have an important role to play, connecting industry
+Local Enterprise Partnerships have an

 Example: Fenix Fluor

 In October 2012, Mexichem Fluor signed the agreement to form a new company, Fenix Fluor Ltd, a joint venture between Mexichem UK Limited and AGC Chemicals Europe Limited.

 This was a multi-million dollar investment, signalling confidence in the UK chemicals industry from both Mexicc (Mexichem Fluor) and Japan (AGC Chemicals).